kilpkonn/msc-thesis/main.typ

 In case of programming the suggestions are usually derived form context and may be just a word from current buffer or maybe functions reachable in the current context.
 It is nowadays considered one of the basic features that any integrated development environment (IDE) has built in.

-We will explore the LSP protocol in @lsp-protocol to have the basic understanding of the constraints and features of the framework we are working in.
+We will explore the LSP protocol in @lsp-protocol to have a basic understanding of the constraints and features of the framework we are working in.
-This is essential to later understand some of our design choices for implementation later described in @design.
+This is essential to later understand some of our design choices for implementation, as described in @design.

-Let's take a look at some of the popular autocompletion tools and their autocompletion related features to give some intuition of what is the common approach for implementing them.
+Let's take a look at some of the popular autocompletion tools and their autocompletion-related features to get some intuition of what the common approach is for implementing them.
-We will be mostly looking at what kind of semantic information the tools used to provide suggestions.
+We will be mostly looking at the kind of semantic information the tools used to provide suggestions.

 ==== Clangd
 Clangd#cite-footnote("Clangd, what is clangd?", "2024-04-06", "https://clangd.llvm.org/", "https://web.archive.org/web/20240324053051/https://clangd.llvm.org/") is a popular autocompletion tool for C/C++.
-It is a language server extension to clang compiler and therefore can be used in many editors.
+It is a language server extension to the clang compiler and, therefore, can be used in many editors.
 It suggests functions, methods, variables, etc. are available in the context, and it can handle some mistyping and abbreviations of some words.
-For example using snake case instead of camel case still yields suggestions.
+For example, using a snake case instead of a camel case still yields suggestions.

-For method calls it does understand the receiver type and only suggests methods/fields that exist on the type.
+For method calls, it does understand the receiver type and only suggests methods and fields that exist for the type.
-However, it does not try to infer the expected type of the expression that is being completed and therefore is unable to prioritize methods based on that.
+However, it does not try to infer the expected type of expression that is being completed and therefore is unable to prioritize methods based on that.
-All in all it serves as a great example of autocompletion tool that has semantic understanding of the program, but does not provide any functionality beyond basics.
+All in all, it serves as a great example of an autocompletion tool that has a semantic understanding of the program but does not provide any functionality beyond the basics.

 ==== Pyright
 Pyright#cite-footnote("GitHub pyright repository", "2024-04-06", "https://github.com/microsoft/pyright", "https://web.archive.org/web/20240403213050/https://github.com/microsoft/pyright") is a popular language server for Python.
-It suggests all the item that are available in scope for autocompletion, and it also suggests the methods/fields that are on the receiver type.
+It suggests all the items that are available in scope for autocompletion, and it also suggests the methods and fields that are on the receiver type.

-Whilst it tries to provide more advanced features than `clangd` it does not get much further due to python being dynamically typed language.
+While it tries to provide more advanced features than `clangd`, it does not get much further due to Python being a dynamically typed language.
 There simply isn't that much information available before running the program.
-This seems to be a general limitation to all python autocompletion tools.
+This seems to be a general limitation of all Python autocompletion tools.

 ==== Intellij
 Intellij#cite-footnote("IntelliJ IDEA", "2024-04-06", "https://www.jetbrains.com/idea/", "https://web.archive.org/web/20240409180113/https://www.jetbrains.com/idea/") is an IDE by JetBrains for Java.
-Similarly to all other JetBrains products it does not use LSP but rather has all the tooling built into the product.
+Similarly to all other JetBrains products, it does not use LSP but rather has all the tooling built into the product.
-It provides the completion of all the items in scope as well the methods and fields of receiver type.
+It provides the completion of all the items in scope as well as the methods and fields of receiver type.
-They call it the "basic completions".
+They call them "basic completions".
-The tool has also understanding of expected type, so it attempts to order the suggestions based on their types.
+The tool also has an understanding of expected type, so it attempts to order the suggestions based on their types.
 This means that suggestions with expected type appear first in the list.

-In addition to "basic completion" they provide "type-matching completions" that is very similar to basic completion but filter out all the results that do not have matching type.
+In addition to "basic completion", they provide "type-matching completions", which are very similar to basic completion but filter out all the results that do not have matching types.
-There is also what they call "chain completion" that expands the list to also suggest chained method calls.
+There is also what they call "chain completion", which expands the list to also suggest chained method calls.
-Together with filtering out only matching types it gives similar results to what term search provides.
+Together with filtering out only matching types, it gives similar results to what term search provides.
-However, as this is implemented differently it's depth is limited to two which makes it less useful.
+However, as this is implemented differently, its depth is limited to two, which makes it less useful.
-It also doesn't attempt to automatically fill all the arguments, so it works the best with functions that take no arguments.
+It also doesn't attempt to automatically fill all the arguments, so it works best with functions that take no arguments.
-For Java, it is quite useful nonetheless as there are a lot of getter functions.
+For Java, it is quite useful nonetheless, as there are a lot of getter functions.

-In some sense the depth limit to two (or three together with the receiver type) is mainly a technical limitation, but it is also caused by Java using interfaces an in different way that what Rust does with traits.
+In some sense, the depth limit of two (or three together with the receiver type) is mainly a technical limitation, but it is also caused by Java using interfaces in a different way than what Rust does with traits.
-Interfaces in Java are meant to hide internal representation of classes which in some cases limits what we can provide just based on types.
+Interfaces in Java are meant to hide the internal representation of classes, which in some cases limits what we can provide just based on types.
-For example if we are expected to give something that implements `List` we cannot really prefer `ArrayList` to `LinkedList` just based on types.
+For example, if we are expected to give something that implements `List`, we cannot really prefer `ArrayList` to `LinkedList` just based on types.
 More common usage of static dispatch in Rust means that we more often know the concrete type and therefore can also provide more accurate suggestions based on it.
-In Java there is often not enough information to suggest longer chains as there are likely too many irrelevant suggestions.
+In Java, there is often not enough information to suggest longer chains, as there are likely too many irrelevant suggestions.

 ==== Rust-analyzer <rust-analyzer>
-Rust-analyzer#cite-footnote("rust-analyzer", "2024-04-06", "https://rust-analyzer.github.io/", "https://web.archive.org/web/20240406183402/https://rust-analyzer.github.io/") s an implementation of Language Server Protocol for the Rust programming language.
+Rust-analyzer#cite-footnote("rust-analyzer", "2024-04-06", "https://rust-analyzer.github.io/", "https://web.archive.org/web/20240406183402/https://rust-analyzer.github.io/") is an implementation of the Language Server Protocol for the Rust programming language.
-It provides features like completion and goto definition/references, smart refactorings etc.
+It provides features like completion and go-to definition/references, smart refactoring, etc.
 This is also the tool we are extending with term search functionality.

 Rust-analyzer provides all the "basic completions" that IntelliJ provides and also supports ordering suggestions by type.
-However, it does not support method chains so in that regard it is less powerful than IntelliJ for Java.
+However, it does not support method chains, so in that regard, it is less powerful than IntelliJ for Java.
-Filtering by type is also not part of it but as it gathers all the information to do it, so it can be implemented rather trivially.
+Filtering by type is also not part of it, but as it gathers all the information to do it, it can be implemented rather trivially.

-Other than autocompletion it does have interesting concept of typed holes.
+Other than autocompletion, it does have an interesting concept of typed holes.
 They are `_` (underscore) characters at expression positions that cause the program to be rejected by the compiler.
-Rust-analyzer treats them as holes in the program that are supposed to become terms of correct type to make the program valid.
+Rust-analyzer treats them as holes in the program that are supposed to become terms of the correct type to make the program valid.
-Based on that concept it suggest filling them with variables in scope which is very similar to what term search does.
+Based on that concept, it suggests filling them with variables in scope, which is very similar to what term search does.
 However, it only suggests trivial ways of filling holes, so we are looking to improve on it a lot.

 === Language Server Protocol <lsp-protocol>
 Implementing autocompletion for every language and for every IDE results in a $O(N * M)$ complexity where N is the number of languages supported and M is the number of IDEs supported.
-In other words one would have to write a tool for every language-IDE pair.
+In other words, one would have to write a tool for every language-IDE pair.
-This problem is very similar to problem in compiler design with N languages and M target architectures.
+This problem is very similar to the problem of compiler design with N languages and M target architectures.
-The problem can be reduced from $O(N*M)$ to $O(N+M)$ by separating the compiler to front and back end @compiler-design[Section 1.3].
+The problem can be reduced from $O(N*M)$ to $O(N+M)$ by separating the compiler to the front- and backend @compiler-design[Section 1.3].
-The idea is that there is a unique front end for every language that lowers the language specific constructs to intermediate representation that is a common interface for all of them.
+The idea is that there is a unique front end for every language that lowers the language-specific constructs to an intermediate representation that is a common interface for all of them.
-To get machine code out of the intermediate representation there is also a unique back end for every target architecture.
+To get machine code out of the intermediate representation, there is also a unique back end for every target architecture.

-Similar ideas can be also used in building language tooling.
+Similar ideas can also be used in building language tools.
 Language server protocol (LSP) has been invented to do exactly that.
-The Language Server Protocol#cite-footnote("Language Server Protocol", "2024-04-06", "https://microsoft.github.io/language-server-protocol/", "https://web.archive.org/web/20240406114122/https://microsoft.github.io/language-server-protocol/") (LSP) is an open, JSON-RPC-based#cite-footnote("JSON-RPC 2.0 Specification", "2024-04-06", "https://www.jsonrpc.org/specification", "https://web.archive.org/web/20240409000305/https://www.jsonrpc.org/specification") protocol for use between editors and servers that provide language specific tools for a programming language.
+The Language Server Protocol#cite-footnote("Language Server Protocol", "2024-04-06", "https://microsoft.github.io/language-server-protocol/", "https://web.archive.org/web/20240406114122/https://microsoft.github.io/language-server-protocol/") (LSP) is an open, JSON-RPC-based#cite-footnote("JSON-RPC 2.0 Specification", "2024-04-06", "https://www.jsonrpc.org/specification", "https://web.archive.org/web/20240409000305/https://www.jsonrpc.org/specification") protocol for use between editors and servers that provide language-specific tools for a programming language.
-The protocol takes the position of intermediate representation, front ends are the LSP clients in IDEs and backends are LSP servers.
+The protocol takes the position of intermediate representation: frontends are the LSP clients in IDEs, and the backends are LSP servers.
-We will refer to LSP client as just client and LSP server as just server.
+We will refer to LSP clients as just clients and LSP servers as just servers.
-As the protocol is standardized every client knows how to work with any server.
+As the protocol is standardized, every client knows how to work with any server.
-LSP was first introduced to public in 2016 and now many#cite-footnote("The Language Server Protocol implementations: Tools supporting the LSP", "2024-04-06", "https://microsoft.github.io/language-server-protocol/implementors/tools/", "https://web.archive.org/web/20240226024547/https://microsoft.github.io/language-server-protocol/implementors/tools/") modern IDEs support it.
+LSP was first introduced to the public in 2016, and now many#cite-footnote("The Language Server Protocol implementations: Tools supporting the LSP", "2024-04-06", "https://microsoft.github.io/language-server-protocol/implementors/tools/", "https://web.archive.org/web/20240226024547/https://microsoft.github.io/language-server-protocol/implementors/tools/") modern IDEs support it.

-Some of the common functionalities LSP servers provide are @editing-support-for-languages-lsp:
+Some of the common functionalities provided by LSP servers include  @editing-support-for-languages-lsp:
-- Go to definition / references
+- Go to definition / reference
 - Hover
 - Diagnostics (warnings / errors)
 - Autocompletion
 - Formatting
 - Refactoring routines (extract function, etc.)
 - Semantic syntax highlighting
-Note that the functionalities are optional and language server can choose which to provide.
+Note that the functionalities are optional, and the language server can choose which to provide.

-The high level communication of client and server is show in @lsp-data-flow.
+The high-level communication between client and server is shown in @lsp-data-flow.
-The idea is that when the programmer works in the IDE the client sends all text edits to server.
+The idea is that when the programmer works in the IDE, the client sends all text edits to the server.
-The server can then process the updates and send new autocompletion suggestion / syntax highlighting / diagnostics back to client so that it can update the information in IDE.
+The server can then process the updates and send new autocompletion suggestion, syntax highlighting and diagnostics back to the client so that it can update the information in the IDE.
 #figure(
   image("fig/lsp_data_flow.svg", width: 100%),
   caption: [